Donald J. Trump

 - In 2017, he instituted a ban via executive order on immigration or travel from several Muslim-majority countries.
 The original order was rejected by the courts, but the Supreme Court upheld a more limited version.

-- He has reduced the number of refugees the United States accepts each year to less than thirty thousand, down from roughly eighty thousand before he took office.
-His Justice Department has also narrowed the scope of asylum protections, including no longer allowing victims of domestic violence to make asylum claims.
+- He has reduced the cap on the number of refugees the United States accepts each year to less than eighteen thousand, down from roughly eighty thousand before he took office.
+His Justice Department has also narrowed the scope of asylum protections, including by no longer allowing victims of domestic violence to make asylum claims.
+After coronavirus-related emergency measures took effect in March 2020, acceptance of refugees and asylum seekers almost totally stopped.

 - He has proposed broad immigration reform that would create a merit-based system, rather than the current arrangement that prioritizes family reunification.
 His plan, which has yet to be considered by Congress, would also increase border security and enforcement, including through a border wall and an employment verification system known as E-Verify.